Xanax is a branded form of alprazolam, a drug in the benzodiazepine class. This family of drugs also includes Valium, Klonopin, and Ativan.

-Considering the harsh reality of more and more people turning to a potentially addictive drug like Xanax to gain short-term relief from anxiety, what happens if things snowball to the extent of addiction?
+Considering the harsh reality of life during the Coronavirus pandemic more people are turning to a potentially addictive drug like Xanax to gain short-term relief from anxiety, what happens if things snowball to the extent of addiction?

 If you are dependent on Xanax, quitting alone using the cliched cold turkey method is inadvisable.